 Technology is surging forwards apace all across the world, and Britain is no exception.
 This year’s edition of The Parliamentary Review explains the progress that the industry has experienced on both a domestic and international level, while also highlighting pertinent issues for the future.

-David Murray, CEO of Kirona said: “We’re delighted to appear in the Parliamentary Review and have the opportunity to share how our software solutions are enabling organisations to increase their productivity and reduce costs.”
+David Murray, CEO of Kirona said: “We’re delighted to appear in the Parliamentary Review and have the opportunity to share how our resource scheduling software solutions are enabling organisations to increase their productivity and reduce costs.”

 The executive director of The Parliamentary Review, Daniel Yossman, lauded the exceptional representatives involved in this year and stating that The Review is “delighted at how many exceptional and hardworking organisations from across the country have come together to make this edition possible.”